Fix “macOS cannot verify that this app is free from malware”

 MacOS Catalina and later versions are even more stringent about opening apps from unidentified developers.
 While this feature is essential for protecting your system, it can sometimes block legitimate apps without Apple’s verification process.

-Several factors can trigger the "macOS cannot verify" error when you install apps or open them for the first time:
+Several factors can trigger the “macOS cannot verify that this app is free from malware” error when you open apps for the first time:

 • Unidentified Developer: When an app is created by a developer who isn’t registered with Apple or verified, the OS will flag the app as unverified.